jupyterlab/hatch-jupyter-builder/README.md

 "standard" version sdist or wheel.

 The optional `skip-if-exists` is a list of paths whose presence would cause the build step to be skipped.
+This option is ignored in `editable` mode.
+The `ensured-targets` will still be checked, if given.

 The optional `build-kwargs` is a set of keyword arguments to pass to the build function.